bbauska/CSS-Notes4Pros/README.md

   -----------------------------------------------------------------------

-> The above example numbers every \"item\" in the page and adds the
+> The above example numbers every &quot;item&quot; in the page and adds the
-> item\'s number before its header (using content property of
+> item&apos;s number before its header (using content property of
-> .item-header element\'s pseudo).
+> .item-header element&apos;s pseudo).
 A live demo of this code is available
 > [[here]](https://jsfiddle.net/a7rmje3r/).

 ## Section 35.3: Implementing multi-level numbering using CSS counters